muonato/usbd/README.md

 # usbd
-Send Win10 pop-up msg on USB drive insertion
+Send Win10 pop-up message on USB drive insertion

 Powershell snippet to notify the user with popup message (msg.exe) on USB drive insertion and removal.
 Message should be included in a file called 'notice.txt'